himanshuhr8/himanshuhr8/README.md

 <h2 align="left">Hi 👋!
-My name is Himanshu and I'm a Android developer, from IIIT Allahabad</h2>
+My name is Himanshu and I'm a .... developer, from IIIT Allahabad</h2>

 ###